Identification

 Habitat

 Certain areas of the United States, such as Florida and Texas, support relatively large populations of ghost ants.
-The insects are also found in Canada, as the ghost ant has a wide range that includes temperate regions and indoor environments.
+They can also be found in Canada, as the ghost ants have a wide habitat range that includes both temperate regions and indoor environments.

 Diet